microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

   SDK installer.
 The DE binary needs to be copied to the host system and added to the path src/python/k4a/src/k4a/_libs in this repository before building.

+The following dependencies are for both Windows and Linux, but in Windows they seems to be automatically part of a Python installation, while on Linux they need to be installed
+separately:

+* Python module venv
+   On Linux, install venv with:
+   `sudo apt install python3-venv -y`

 The following tools are optional:

 * [doxygen](https://github.com/doxygen/doxygen)